-I didn’t understand it at the time, after all there was commercial gains to be had here at the bleeding edge – but as with the plethora of ‘experts’ that suckered onto the social media for business express – I wasn’t about to do the same.
+I didn’t understand it at the time, after all there were commercial gains to be had here at the bleeding edge – but as with the plethora of ‘experts’ that superglued their L-plate social tentacles onto the ‘Social media for business’- Client to Pay Express – I wasn’t about to do the same.

-So… when the products weren’t serving their intended purpose (ie: how I had originally intended them), I pivoted towards alignment, even if it meant having the tough conversations and making the unpopular decisions.
+So… when the products weren’t serving their intended purpose (ie: how I had originally envisioned them), I pivoted towards alignment, even if it meant having the tough conversations and making the unpopular decisions.

 While flexibility and agility are business success fundamentals, remaining true to the intent and purpose IMHO, is critical.